dropmeaword/how-to-read-software/PITCHME.md

 ---

-# How to read a piece of code
+# How to read a new piece of code

 ---
 ```lisp